google/oss-fuzz-gen/USAGE.md

 Then navigate to `http://localhost:<port>` to view the result in [a table](#result-table).

 > Tip:
-You can also pass `-w` to watch for changes in `results-dir` and automatically update the results report.
+You can also pass `-wf` or `--watch-filesystem` to watch for changes in `results-dir` and automatically update the results report.
 Refresh the page to see the updated report.

 ## Detailed workflows